lzhlchmxl/mappedin-coding-challenge/README.md

 Instructions:
 1.Clone/Download the repo.
-2.cd to app
+2.cd to repo
-3.run command 'npm start'
+3.run command 'npm install' to install all dependencies 4.run command 'npm start'

 # this is the strategy design to approach the assignment, it also records the progress
 Strategy: // comments include some of the problems that I ran into as well as few thoughts of mine